CefasRepRes/agriforwards-summer-school-2022/README.md

 ## The fish catcher

-- [ ] RH to lead on this until we appoint a module owner
+- [ ] RH to lead on this or appoint a module owner
 - [x] Ask Kieran Hyder to advise on line fishing aspects

 ### Introduction

 This robot must cast a line, catch a fish and land it.

+KH Notes that line casting is hard, so we may wish to simplify the problem using jogging arms, general bait fishing and electric reels.
+Perhaps considering mixed fishing, bottom bait cod / whiting / flatfish.

 ### Task